Home > Health & Wellness > Health Library > Medicines During Pregnancy

 form.
 But sometimes you have to take medicine to treat a health problem, such

 high blood pressure or

-look at whether the risk of taking medicine is higher than the risk of not
+look at the risk.
+Is the risk of taking a medicine higher than the risk of not

-treatment, then your doctor or nurse-midwife will prescribe medicine or
+treatment, then your doctor or midwife will prescribe medicine or

 over-the-counter one.
 He or she will also look at

 which medicine to give you.
 For example, some

 antibiotics are safe for pregnant women.
 And some are

 It can be hard to know if a medicine is safe for your baby.
 Most

 medicines are not studied in pregnant women.
 That's because researchers worry about